giulio93/RevEng_433Mhz/README.md

 ## What you can find inside
 Bresser_DECODE       : The code used by Arduino to capture and print out the relevant signal.

-Analisi_sensori_H_T_ : Audacity file where sensor signal is captured
+Analisi_sensori_H_T_ : Audacity files where sensor signal is captured

 Raw_bit_pattern.txt  : The bit string patterns printed out by the Arduino, and the respective temperature and humidity.